 Kids are weird.
 But how do you know when the weirdness is normal and when it's not?
-In our new series, psychiatrist Gail Saltz answers common parenting questions about the strange things children do.
+Here, psychiatrist Gail Saltz answers common parenting questions about the strange things children do.

 My 4-year-old has regressed with potty training and keeps having poo accidents.
 Help!